Your Cart

 The Charles River Esplanade

-This three-mile stretch of parkland along the Charles River offers great views of the Boston skyline.
-It’s a perfect spot for running, cycling, or just relaxing by the river.
-The Esplanade also hosts free concerts and movies during the summer
+Discover a three-mile oasis of parkland along the Charles River, featuring stunning views of the Boston skyline.
+This scenic spot is perfect for running, cycling, or simply unwinding by the water’s edge.
+Keep an eye out for free concerts and movie screenings during the summer months.

 Esplanade